 These Homemade Key Lime Pie Bars have a brown butter graham cracker crust and a creamy, velvety smooth filling that’s bursting with key lime flavor.
-This is one of the easiest desserts ever, serving 9 to 16 in about 45 minutes!
+This is one of the easiest desserts ever, serving 9 (or 16 small squares) in about 45 minutes!

 Anyone who knows me is well aware my love for citrusy desserts.
 It doesn’t matter if it’s lemon or lime, grapefruit or clementine.
 If I find myself having to choose between a fudgy brownie or something citrus, I will gladly kick chocolate off to the side for the zip of citrus every single time.
 Because citrus > chocolate.

 I’m pretty sure this lemon lime cake was the point of no return for me.
 And it doesn’t just stop at food.
 My soaps in every bathroom are some form of citrus smell, like lemongrass or grapefruit.
 Even my linen spray.
 The bright clean smell is a happy one.

 Speaking of happy—> these homemade key lime pie bars are amazing and a citrusy punch to your tastebuds that melts into a nutty, brown butter graham cracker crust.
 The perfect treat for spring time.
 Who knows, maybe these will be your point of no return?